seansweda/mutter-push/README.md

 ### Prerequisites ###

-Install PIP which is a package management system used to install and manage software packages written in Python:
+Install PIP which is used to install and manage software packages written in Python:

 ```